maxtkc/mvths-wiki/docs/024-blinking-lights.rst

 Exercise:
 ~~~~~~~~~

 #.
 Add an LED to your board if there is not already one on there.
 Don't forget to use a resistor!
 Write a program to blink the LED using code shown above.
-Use a delay that is large enough that you can see the LED flash on and off.
+Use a delay that is LARGE enough that you can see the LED flash on and off.

    **IMPORTANT NOTE:** You should generally avoid using digital pins 0 and 1 as either inputs or outputs.
 Using these pins might interfere with the programming of your device.